PdxCodeGuild/class_shark/1 Python/labs/lab28-adventure.md

 - re-use previous labs (guess the number, rock-paper-scissors)

 Here's a procedural example.
 Try to get similar functionality using OOP.
-There is starter code ['./adventure/'](here) that you should extend.
+There is starter code in [this repository](https://github.com/tomaccosheep/game_start_code) that you should extend.

 ```python
 import random